escuccim/Sitemap/README.md

 ```
 php artisan vendor:publish
 ```
-If you wish to modify any of the views or change the config you should do this.
 The config will be published to: /config/sitemap.php and currently only has one value which determines if you are using subdomains for localization and if so will add hreflang tags to the sitemap.

-# Is that it?
+The views will be published as well.

 ## Usage